mashalmaqsood/Library-Management-System/README.md

 ## Features:

-Books: Information about the library's books, such as title, author, genre, etc.
+* Books: Information about the library's books, such as title, author, genre, etc.
-Copies: Details about specific copies of each book, including status and the book it's associated with.
+* Copies: Details about specific copies of each book, including status and the book it's associated with.
-Loans: Tracks loans to members, with loan and return dates.
+* Loans: Tracks loans to members, with loan and return dates.
-Transactions: Records borrowing and returning events.
+* Transactions: Records borrowing and returning events.
-Members: Information about library members, including their personal details such as name, address, contact information other relevant data.
+* Members: Information about library members, including their personal details such as name, address, contact information other relevant data.

 ## Technologies Used:

-Node.js
+* Node.js
-Express.js
+* Express.js
-MySQL database
+* MySQL database
-jest for testing endpoints
+* Jest for testing endpoints

 ## .env File Setup: